Salchichas a la Mexicana

 Ingredients

-• Mexican-style sausages or turkey hot dogs14 oz
+- Mexican-style sausages or turkey hot dogs12 oz

 Method

-Heat the oil in a large skillet with a tight-fitting lid over medium heat.
-Add the sliced sausages and let them sit and sizzle for about 4 to 5 minutes, tossing occasionally, until deeply golden and slightly crispy on the edges.
-Do not skip this; boiling unseared sausages in tomato juice turns them to mush.
+Heat the oil in a large skillet over medium heat.
+Add the sliced sausages and let them sizzle for 4 to 5 minutes, tossing occasionally, until they develop a deeply golden, crispy exterior.
+Do not skip this sear, or the sausages will turn mushy when stewed.

 Push the browned sausages to the edges of the pan.
 Add the diced white onion to the center and cook for 2 minutes until it softens and turns slightly translucent.
-Toss in the garlic and green chilies, sautéing for 1 more minute until incredibly fragrant, then mix everything together.
+Add the garlic and green chilies, sauté for 1 more minute until wildly fragrant, then mix everything together.

-Stir in the diced tomatoes and chicken bouillon powder.
+Stir in the diced tomatoes and the chicken bouillon powder.
 Turn the heat down to medium-low and cover the skillet.
 Let it simmer gently for 5 to 7 minutes.
-Do not add water unless absolutely necessary; the trapped heat will break down the tomatoes, releasing their natural juices to deglaze the pan and create a rich, thick sauce.
+The heat will break down the tomatoes, releasing their natural juices to deglaze the pan and create a thick sauce.
+Only add a splash of water if your tomatoes are exceptionally dry.

 Season and finish.

-Remove the lid to reveal a beautiful, chunky sauce clinging to the sausages.
-Taste for seasoning, adding a pinch of salt and pepper if needed, then stir in the fresh cilantro right before turning off the heat.
-Serve immediately, straight from the skillet, alongside warm tortillas.
+Remove the lid to find the tomatoes melted into a chunky sauce clinging to the sausages.
+Taste and adjust seasoning with salt and pepper, keeping in mind the sausages and bouillon are already salty.
+Stir in the cilantro right before turning off the heat, and serve immediately alongside warm tortillas.

 Notes

-If you want to recreate the ultimate diaspora comfort food for your kids, sprinkle a generous handful of shredded Oaxaca or Monterrey Jack cheese over the top of the finished dish.
-Put the lid back on for 2 minutes off the heat until the cheese is gooey and melted.
+For a deeply nostalgic, kid-friendly variation, sprinkle a handful of shredded Oaxaca or Monterrey Jack cheese over the finished dish.
+Put the lid back on for 2 minutes off the heat until the cheese becomes a gooey blanket.

 From Cook Mexican in America.